 The first stage of the marketing audit process is the external analysis.
-It is a systematic approach to create information necessary to an organisation in order to identify the key issues it will need to create a successful marketing strategy.
+It is a systematic approach to create information necessary for an organisation in order to identify the key issues it will need to create a successful marketing strategy.

 Marketing, by nature, is an outward-looking process and is the interface between a company and the outside world.
 A marketer must scan the environment, both internally and externally, in order to identify opportunities and threats.
 The company’s position and resources can then be adjusted based on the outcome of the analysis.

 In order to understand the needs of its customers and to keep marketing at the heart of the business, the marketer must analyse the external environment.
-This all part of the marketing audit in order to identify future needs and to develop its marketing mix.
+This all part of the marketing audit in order to identify future needs and to develop the marketing mix.

 Although the external environment consists of a wide variety of factors and influences, it is possible to group them under 5 broad headings: